"List with Lingo" and use the following tips to help you prepare your home for buyers:

-- Did you know that half of home buyers are actually relocating from out of town?
-They might not know your town so remember that curb appeals counts here!
+- Did you know that half of home buyers actually relocate from out of town?
+They might not know your town, so remember that curb appeal counts!

-- Just like going on a first date, first impressions really count!
-A potential suitor may look for certain characteristics including good grooming, a pleasant smell, and envisioning whether you could see going on to a second date.
+- Just like going on a first date, first impressions are crucial.
+A potential suitor may look for certain characteristics including good grooming, a pleasant smell, and the ability to envision a second date.

-- We all know that true beauty comes from the inside but don't forget the facade of your home.
+- We all know that true beauty comes from the inside, but don't neglect the facade of your home!

 Exterior & Landscaping

 - Don't forget to mow the lawn.